dterc

 -g

-- toggle global option instead of local
+- Toggle global values, instead of local

 -v

-- display new value
+- Display new value

 show [-c] type [key]